Beitunia killings: The release of video evidence

 On May 19, Defense for Children International – Palestine published footage from Faher Zayed's security cameras on its website.
 The IDF, according to Mohammad Azza, was seen filming the clashes.
 The soldier suspended on 28 May for firing his rifle without authorization, formed part of a communications unit which documents the work of combat soldiers, and Human Rights Watch has requested that any videos and photos in their possession be released for public scrutiny.
 The whole scene was filmed by video cameras placed for security reasons, to prevent break-ins, outside of the store of Faher Zayed, a local Palestinian businessman who furnished the evidence while testifying that Palestinians present at the killings had heard.
 Four shots reportedly hailed from the Israeli side.
 On 17 June, according to Zaher, four Israeli military vehicles and 2 dozen soldiers visited his carpentry shop while he was out, and an officer said to an assistant that unless Zayed returned within 5 minutes, his carpentry shop would be burnt to the ground.
 He was taken for questioning at the Ofer military base.
-There he was ordered to dismantle his security camera surveillance system, chided for having passed the footage to human rights organizations, accused of fabricated evidence, threatened with legal actions and menaced by one soldier who allegedly said he would “unleash dogs on [my] children.” and was interrogated by Israeli forces and threatened.
-"They told me the cameras need to be brought down within 24 hours.”
-"One of them said, "We will squish you like a bug, you are nothing.".
-Col. Peter Lerner, IDF spokesmen, stated he was “not aware of the claims raised”.
+There he was ordered to dismantle his security camera surveillance system, chided for having passed the footage to human rights organizations, accused of fabricated evidence, threatened with legal actions and menaced by one soldier who allegedly said he would "unleash dogs on [my] children".
+He said that he was interrogated by Israeli forces and threatened with comments like "We will squish you like a bug, you are nothing".
+IDF spokesman Col. Peter Lerner, stated he was "not aware of the claims raised".
 Avi Isacharoff, writing of the "apathy that characterizes Israeli journalism on everything having to do with Palestinians", noted that Moshe Ya'alon, alluding to "Pallywood"-style insinuations, challenged the video's credibility without actually viewing it, and asserting in remarks at the West Bank Israeli settlement of Ariel that soldiers had acted as they should have in such circumstances.
 The IDF claimed that the video, lasting 146 seconds, had been "tendentiously edited", with the result that it failed to cover the violence of the clashes that day.
 A senior officer briefing journalists cast doubt on the idea that the two were dead.
 Others claimed that the two killed in the videos were not the same as the two boys whose deaths were registered.